cygni/cygni-competence-7-databases/mongodb/README.md

             }
         )

-35. Distribution of scores (of last "grade") of american-cuisine restaurants in Manhattan (same as 29):
+35.Distribution of scores (of last "grade") of american-cuisine restaurants in Manhattan (same as 29):

         db.restaurants.mapReduce(
             function() {